-A joint fluid replacement injection could relieve the pain and symptoms of osteoarthritis in the affected joint for six months or more, and your private health fund may cover the cost of the procedure depending under the extras section of your policy.
+A common complaint for many older Australians is aching joints and osteoarthritis.
+A joint fluid replacement injection could relieve the pain and symptoms of osteoarthritis in the affected joint for six months or more, and your private health fund may cover the cost of the procedure depending on the extras section of your policy.

 The cost of joint fluid replacement injections is covered through extras health insurance under medically prescribed devices and supports.
 As an example, AHM will cover Joint Fluid Injections to a maximum of $340 per year.
 The benefit payment will assist in covering the costs of fluid injections to joints including the knee, hip and shoulder, such as visco-supplemental treatments.

-Unfortunately, the injections are not covered under the government’s Pharmaceutical Benefits Scheme (PBS), so they can be quite expensive (several hundreds of dollars per course of injections) if no cover is provided by your private health insurer.
+Unfortunately, hyaluronic acid injections are not covered by Medicare under the government’s Pharmaceutical Benefits Scheme (PBS).
+This means that they can end up being quite expensive if no cover is provided by your private health insurer.

 A joint fluid replacement injection eases the pain of osteoarthritis in a range of affected joints.
 These affected joints most commonly include the knee, hip and shoulder joints, but injections may be given to other parts of the body in some cases.

 Osteoarthritis is caused by wear and tear on joints and results when the protective cartilage that cushions the ends of bones breaks down.
 This cartilage can break off into small pieces and end up in the synovial fluid, causing swelling and irritation.
 Discomfort and pain soon follow, but joint fluid replacement injections can often help reduce these symptoms.

 Although this treatment doesn’t reverse the effects of arthritis, it can alleviate pain and swelling in affected joints for several months.
 Not only can this greatly improve your quality of life on a day-to-day basis, but it can also help delay any need to undergo joint replacement surgery.